Skip to content

-You are going to be challenged.
+You will be challenged.

 I’d love to hear from you.
 What has been your biggest challenge in learning photo encaustic?
 Tell me what you think in the comments below.